kmnk/VRChat_LogStream/README.md

 ### Send template messages and input messages to the log
 #### Preparation
 1. Drag and drop the `LogInput` prefab into your scene and place it wherever you want
-2. Select the `LogInput` object, increase or decrease the `Size` of the `Template Messages` (you can change the number of messages to be prepared), and change the text of the `Element X` if you want to change or add template messages
+2. If you want to change or add a template message, select the `LogInput` object, edit the text file set to `Template Text`, and check the `Use Template Text` checkbox
 3. Check `Pickapable` if you want to make it portable

 #### How to use
 - Press the button with the text to add the text to the input field, and press the `SEND` button to send the message.
-Press `X` to cancel
+Press `x` to cancel
 - Press `Click To Input` to enter text directly and press `SEND` button to send any message

 ### Set up a board that displays the same log in various places